hadley/adv-r/Rcpp.md

 * Loops that can't easily be vectorised because each iteration depends on the previous.
 C++ modifies objects in place, so there is little overhead when modifying a data structure many times.

 * Recursive functions, or problems which involve calling functions millions of times.
-The overhead of calling a function in C++ is much lower than the overhead of calling a function in R: ~5ns compared to ~200ns.
+The overhead of calling a function in C++ is much lower than the overhead of calling a function in R.  To give you some idea of the magnitude, on my computer when writing this book the overhead in C++ was ~5ns compared to ~200ns for R.

 * Problems that require advanced data structures and algorithms that R doesn't provide.
 Through the standard template library (STL), C++ has efficient implementations of many important data structures, from ordered maps to double ended queues.

 Rewriting a function in C++ can lead to a 2-3 order of magnitude speed up, but most improvements will be more modest.
 While pure R code is relatively slow compared to C or C++, many bottlenecks in base R have already been replaced with hand-written C functions.
-This means that if your function already uses vectorised operations, you are unlikely to see a large improvement in performance, perhaps around 20-30%.
-It's possible to get greater improvements by using C++ performance tricks, but those are beyond the scope of this chapter, and you'll need to consult other sources.
-Compared to base R implementations, the big advantage of C++ code is that it's much more concise: often around 10% of length of the equivalent C code in the R sources.
+This means that if your function already uses vectorised operations, you are unlikely to see a large improvement in performance.
+Note, however, that if you do rewrite a base C function with Rcpp, it's likely to be much shorter, because you can use the more sophisticated tools provided by C++.

 The aim of this chapter is to give you the absolute necessities of C++ and Rcpp.
+A working knowledge of C++ is helpful, but not essential.
+Many good tutorials and references are freely available, including [http://www.learncpp.com/] and [http://www.cplusplus.com/].
+For more advanced topics, the "Effective C++" series by Scott Meyers is popular choice.
 Dirk Eddelbuettel is currently working on an entire book on Rcpp, "Seamless R and C++ integration with Rcpp", which will provide much more detail than we can here.
 If you're serious about Rcpp, make sure to get that book when it comes out!

 In this chapter you'll learn: